-- 7. If there are stuck pins or pin block damage, contact ATI for either a possible pin replacement procedure or module replacement. - 8.
-Safely resume normal operation.
+- 7. If stuck pins or pin block damage exists, contact ATI for possible pin replacement procedures or module replacement. - 8.
+After the procedure is complete, resume normal operation.

 6. Troubleshooting and Service Procedures

 The following section provides troubleshooting information to help diagnose conditions with the Tool Changer or Utility Coupler and service procedures to help resolve these conditions.